RDycore/RDycore/docs/common/input.md

 The `output` section control simulation output, including visualization and time series data (and excluding checkpoint data).
 Relevant parameters are

+* `directory`: the name of the directory to which output is written.
+It can be a relative or absolute path, and is created if it doesn't already exist.
+Default value: `output`
 * `format`: the format of the output written.
 Available options are
     * `none`: no output is written.
 This is the default value.
     * `binary`: output is written using PETSc's binary data format